Update a Product Catalog Dataset

-If you need to add or revise rows of product information within a product catalog, you can perform a partial update through the Data API, via SFTP, or by using the Upload Data wizard in the platform.
+If you need to add or update rows in a product catalog dataset, you can perform a partial update through the Data API, via SFTP, or by using the Upload Data wizard in the platform.

 Updating or Adding Rows